-Provisioning new tenants
+Provision new tenants

 pulsar-admin CLI tool:

-This will allow users who identify with role
+In this command, users who identify with

 The first step is to create a namespace.
 A namespace is an administrative unit that can contain many topics.
 A common practice is to create a namespace for each different use case from a single tenant.

 bin/pulsar-admin namespaces create test-tenant/ns1

 Everything is now ready to send and receive messages.
 The quickest way to test the system is through the

 pulsar-perf client tool.

 You can use a topic in the namespace that you have just created.
 Topics are automatically created the first time when a producer or a consumer tries to use them.

 The topic name in this case could be: